 The hormones released by the hypothalamus have specific effects.
-There are a few that are more relevant for our purposes here.
-GnRH stimulates LH and FSH activity in the pituitary, which are directly responsible for ovarian activity, ovulation, and menstruation.
-TRH stimulates the release of TSH–thyroid stimulating hormone–so without this the thyroid gland does not produce what you need.
-Dopamine inhibits prolactin release, which also acts on the ovaries.
+There are a few that are more relevant for our purposes here: GnRH stimulates LH and FSH activity in the pituitary, which are directly responsible for ovarian activity, ovulation, and menstruation.
+TRH stimulates the release of T4 and T3–thyroid hormones–so without this the thyroid gland does not produce what you need.
 And CRH stimulates the release of adrenocorticopin, a precursor to stress hormones.
 We might say that CRH is the first line of activity in the stress response.

 The Pituitary Gland

 The pituitary gland is generally divided into two parts, the anterior pituitary and the posterior pituitary.
 The posterior pituitary releases distant-action hormones (ADH and oxytocin) which are less relevant for the axis.

 The anterior pituitary is the one that produces the relevant hormones for reproductive function.
 Follicle stimulating hormone stimulates the development of follicles on the ovaries and the production of estrogen.
 Luteinizing hormone triggers ovulation.
 Both of these hormones signal to the ovaries when to produce estrogen and progesterone.

 Hormone levels in the blood indicate to the hypothalamus how much should be produced in the future.
 This is called a “negative feedback loop.”
 The feedback is negative because if there is too much of anyone hormone, the body will produce less of it (or will at least try to) the next time around.